junebloom/junebloom.github.io/src/content/blog/thoughts on jsx.md

 ---
-title: Some Thoughts On Dropping JSX
+title: Some Thoughts on Dropping JSX
 date: 2020-11-02
 ---